-Finally, we combine the non-local operation and the residual connection to get the output of attention module ($F_{A_i}$):
+Finally, we combine the nonlocal operation and the residual connection to get the output of attention module ($F_{A_i}$):

-where $F_{CA_i}$ is the cliped input from the SCA module, $F_{NL_i}$ is calculated by Eq.(\ref{21}), $W_w$ denotes the 1D convolution operation followed with the batch normalization and $F_A=[F_{A_1},F_{A_2},F_{A_3}]$ is the reweighted output of our attention module.
+where $F_{CA_i}$ is the clipped input from the SCA module, $F_{NL_i}$ is calculated by Eq.(\ref{21}), $W_w$ denotes the 1D convolution operation followed with the batch normalization and $F_A=[F_{A_1},F_{A_2},F_{A_3}]$ is the reweighted output of our attention module.